- Home

 Photodynamic therapy

 Photodynamic therapy (PDT) uses a cream that kills cancer cells when a special light is applied.
 It is used to treat sunspots, superficial basal cell carcinomas (BCCs) and squamous cell carcinoma (SCC) in situ (Bowen’s disease).
+This treatment may have a high cost.

 How it’s done

 After gently scraping the area to remove any dry skin or crusting, the doctor applies a cream to the skin.
-After three hours, light is shined onto the area for about eight minutes.
-The area is covered with a bandage.
-For skin cancers, PDT is usually repeated 1–2 weeks later.
+After 3 hours, light is used to activate the cream, either using an LED light or by indirect sun exposure (daylight PDT).
+An LED light is usually used on the area for about 8 minutes.
+The area is then covered with a bandage.

 What to expect after

 Side effects can include redness and swelling, which usually ease after a few days.
-PDT commonly causes a burning, stinging or tender feeling in the treatment area, particularly to the face.
+PDT commonly causes a burning, stinging or tender feeling in the treatment area, particularly on the face.
 Your doctor may treat these side effects with a cold water spray or pack, or give you a local anaesthetic to help ease any discomfort.

 Learn more about the different types of skin cancer.